 - Flour: all-purpose flour or cake flour, both work well.

-- Baking powder: make sure it's fresh and active.
-It will help the cake rise during baking.
+- Baking powder: make sure it's active.

 For the strawberry glaze:

 A simple powdered sugar glaze never fails.
 And this one with fresh, processed strawberries is gorgeous and delicious!
-By adding more or less strawberry puree you can adjust the consistency (thinner or thicker) of your glaze.

-- Organization: read the recipe first and make sure you have ingredients at the right temperatures, the equipment needed, and enough workspace.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
+- Baking time: keep in mind that all ovens and pans are different, even if they look similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-Use a thermometer inside the oven (like the OXO oven thermometer) to check that the temperature is right.
+You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

 - Strawberries: chop them into bite sizes, not too large.
 Fresh strawberries work best, so I recommend you make this cake seasonally.